tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ---
 ## HTTP Verbs

 HTTP defines methods (sometimes referred to as verbs) to indicate the desired action to be performed on the identified resource.
-What this resource represents, whether pre-existing data or data that is generated dynamically, depends on the implementation of the server.
+What this resource represents, whether pre-existing data or data that is generated dynamically, depends on the implementation of the server

 ---
 ## GET